 When someone navigates to your website, what is the goal?
 It may seem like an easy question, but more times than not customers can get lost on your site without taking action.

 If your goal is to sell a service or get a user to download information, you need Calls to Action (CTAs).
 The goal of your CTAs is ultimately to get the user to your contact page or a landing page.
 Your form should be legible and easy to use.
-The last thing you want is to do is miss am opportunity because of a failed submission due to a cumbersome or broken form on your contact page. .
+The last thing you want is to do is miss an opportunity because a submission failed due to a cumbersome or broken form on your contact page.

 Boost Customer Relationships